Early holidays point to grim outlook for China's small factories

 China’s export growth slowed to 4.3 percent in December from a year earlier.
 Shipments to the United States and Europe slowed from double digits in November to just 3.9 percent and 3 percent in December respectively, official data showed.

-At the Heng Fa Plastic products factory in the Pearl River Delta city of Dongguan, just a handful of workers were manning molding machines making frames for flat screen televisions.
+At the Heng Fa Plastic products factory in the Pearl River Delta city of Dongguan, just a handful of workers were manning moulding machines making frames for flat screen televisions.

 Owner Huang Peijiang said orders for the Christmas holiday season had been down 30 percent compared with 2012.